-History of the Monteverde Conservation League and Children's Eternal Rainforest by Leslie J. Burlingame (May 2016)
+History of The Monteverde Conservation League and The Children's Eternal Rainforest: by Leslie J. Burlingame (April 2019)

 The Monteverde Conservation League (MCL), founded in 1986 in Monteverde, Costa Rica, initially focused on buying land for conservation.
-Donors from more than 40 countries and territories contributed to the purchase of almost 23,000 hectares by 2016.
-This protected area, known as the Children's Eternal Rainforest (or "BEN" after the Spanish "Bosque Eterno de los Niños") has become the largest private reserve in Costa Rica.
+Donors from more than 40 countries and territories contributed to the purchase of almost 23,000 hectares by 2018.
+This protected area, known as the Children's Eternal Rainforest (CER) or Bosque Eterno de los Niños (BEN) includes land in three provinces and four Conservation Areas and has become the largest private reserve in Costa Rica.
 MCL has emphasized long-term conservation through forest protection (via guards and legal action), environmental education, reforestation and restoration of degraded land, sustainable development and eco-tourism, and scientific research.
 Its mission is "to conserve, preserve, and rehabilitate tropical ecosystems and their biodiversity."

-The seven of Costa Rica's twelve life zones included in the BEN have produced its great biodiversity.
-It forms a vital link in the larger Monteverde Reserve Complex (about 62,000 ha) composed of private and public conservation reserves/parks.
-The MCL has been recognized nationally and internationally for its successful conservation efforts, most recently (2015) including the highest level (5 stars) Costa Rican Blue Flag (Bandera Azul) award for protected natural areas.
-The Costa Rican postal service, honoring the MCL's 25th Anniversary, issued four commemorative stamps on National Parks Day, August 24, 2011.
-Each of the stamps, bearing the title, "Bosque Eterno de los Niños, Monteverde," carried a photo showing a special feature of the BEN: a margay, a green- eyed frog, the smallest orchid, and the Pocosol Laguna.
-The BEN has been supported for many years by Sister Organizations in Sweden, the United States, England, Germany, Japan, Spain, and Switzerland.
+The seven of Costa Rica's twelve life zones included in CER have produced its great biodiversity.
+It forms the largest part of the Monteverde Reserve Complex, joining the Monteverde Cloud Forest Reserve, the Santa Elena Cloud Forest Reserve, and Bosque Eterno S.A.
+Adding the adjacent Arenal Volcano National Park and the Alberto Manuel Brenes Biological Reserve yields an approximate total of 50,000 hectares of contiguous natural forest.
+MCL has been recognized nationally and internationally for its successful conservation efforts, most recently (2018) including the highest level (5 stars) Costa Rican Blue Flag (Bandera Azul) award for protected natural areas.
+The Costa Rican postal service, honoring the League's 25th Anniversary, issued four commemorative stamps on National Parks Day, August 24, 2011.
+Each of the stamps, bearing the title, "Bosque Eterno de los Niños, Monteverde," carried a photo showing a special feature of CER: a margay, a green-eyed frog, the smallest orchid, and the Pocosol Laguna.
+CER has been supported for many years by Sister Organizations in Sweden, the United States, England, Germany, and Japan.